DUNE-DAQ/daqconf/docs/ConfigurationsForCasualUsers.md

 After you have successfully followed the steps described in [Instructions for casual or first-time users](InstructionsForCasualUsers.md), we will focus now on a few variations to the default configuration used in those instructions.

-First, a reminder to set up your working software environment and downloaded the fake input data file
+First, a reminder to set up your working software environment and download the fake input data file
 1. `cd <work_dir>`
 2. `source ./dbt-env.sh`
 4. `dbt-workarea-env`